Top 10 Museums to Visit in Paris: Must-See Art & Culture

-Looking for the best museums in Paris?
-The Louvre Museum and the Musée d’Orsay should be at the top of your list.
-These are without a doubt two of the best museums in Paris.
+Looking for top 10 best museums in Paris?
+The Louvre Museum and the Musée d’Orsay should be at the top of your list, they offer great exhibitions in Paris.
 In addition, there are very cool & famous museums dedicated to famous artists such as Picasso, Rodin and Monet.
 Paris has about 130 museums and more are being added all the time.
 The perfect place to get lost in historic buildings where the greatest works of art from different (modern) artistic movements, time periods and cultures can be found.
 Many of the world’s greatest artists came to live and work in Paris.
-Tip: take the metro in Paris every now and then to get around, many great museums are quite far apart.
+Take the metro in Paris every now and then to get around, many great museums are quite far apart.

-Have you ever visited the biggest museums in Paris?
-Then visit some small, lesser-known art museums in Paris.
 There are beautiful museums in Paris for everyone’s interests, from perfumes to fashion and fairs.
-We also share some of our favorite free museums in Paris.
-The nicest and most beautiful museum in Paris?
+The most beautiful museum in Paris?
 Our choice goes to the Musée d’Orsay.
 The Musée d’Orsay also takes pride of place in the hearts of many Parisians.
 Whether it concerns modern art, fashion, architecture or famous works by Monet and Picasso, we take you to the (newest) museums in the heart of Paris.
 Discover the top 10 best museums to visit in Paris in this article and easily order your tickets online.
-And are you already familiar with the Paris museum pass or museum card for 2, 4 or 6 days?
+And are you already familiar with the Paris museum pass for 2, 4 or 6 days?

 – Some museums in Paris are free to enter every first Sunday of the month.